Not every trip comes with time to explore all corners of your chosen destination.

 View the River Lights

 After filling up on dinner and drinks, it’s time to take in one of The Bend’s most unique features.
 South Bend installed its River Lights in 2015 as party of the city’s bicentennial celebration.
 Vibrant color washes over the St. Joseph River, highlighting the “Keepers of the Fire” statue and the water as it rushes downriver.
-Seitz Park, Colfax Bridge, Jefferson Bridge, Island Park and Pier Park are among the best viewing spots.
-It’s fitting that one of your most Instagrammable moments comes at the end of the day.
+There is a lot of construction around the lights now so your best bets to view them is from the Colfax and Jefferson bridges.
+It’s a fitting way to wrap up your trip.

 RELATED CONTENT: 6 Instagrammable Places in The Bend